 ulimit should behave identically to the implementation in bash, except for these differences:

-ulimitsupports GNU-style long options for all switches
+ulimitsupports GNU-style long options for all switches.

--poption for getting the pipe size.
+ulimitdoes not support the -p option for getting the pipe size.
 The bash implementation consists of a compile-time check that empirically guesses this number by writing to a pipe and waiting for SIGPIPE.
-Fish does not do this because it this method of determining pipe size is unreliable.
+Fish does not do this because this method of determining pipe size is unreliable.
 Depending on bash version, there may also be further additional limits to set in bash that do not exist in fish.

-ulimitdoes not support getting or setting multiple limits in one command, except reporting all values using the
+ulimitdoes not support getting or setting multiple limits in one command, except reporting all values using the -a switch.

 ulimit -Hs 64 sets the hard stack size limit to 64 kB.